Ankit-Anshu/The-AI-Model-Heist-SQL-Challenge/README.md

 **database_create.sql:** MYSQL code if you want to create the database from scratch.

-**AI_Model_Heist.db** This SQLite database file contains all the data you will need.
+**AI_Model_Heist.db** This SQLite database file contains all the necessary data.
 For beginners, we recommend using SQLiteStudio

 **CSV** If you prefer Python, CSV files are provided for the challenge.
 Load them using libraries like pandas.
 ##